itsrachelfish/mlp/spec/README.md

 ## Counters

 A key value store of integers.
 Can be modified by events and can be used in conditional logic.

+## Conditionals

+Conditionals can be used inside event definitions to compare the values of counters or displayed objects.